A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Improving Performance

-Table~\ref{tab:main_results} shows the results for COSA finetuning on ActivityNet ("\textbf{Domain}").
-We observe that finetuning by sampling from 10k Words data ("\textbf{10 Words}") yields considerable improvements for retrieving with 10k Words captions.
-We also see that introducing our novel losses ("\textbf{Ours}") further improves performance.
-We show that these findings hold when finetuning on other datasets, such as LF-VILA (Table~\ref{tab:lfvila_finetune_results}), as well as when we adapt our data sampling and losses for another state-of-the-art model, InternVideo, in Table~\ref{tab:internvideo_finetune_results}.
-This also reveals that the LF-VILA dataset is easier to tackle once the model can finetune.
-This is perhaps an artifact of LF-VILA's original automatically generated captions, or due to the fact that LF-VILA is open domain and lacks the fine-grained differences present in ActivityNet.
+Table~\ref{tab:main_results} shows the results for COSA finetuning on ActivityNet (``\textbf{Domain}'').
+We observe that finetuning by sampling from 10k Words data (``\textbf{Ours}'') yields considerable improvements for retrieving with 10k Words captions.
+We show that these findings hold when we adapt our data sampling and losses for another state-of-the-art model, InternVideo, in Table~\ref{tab:internvideo_finetune_results}, as well as when finetuning on other datasets, such as LF-VILA (see appendix).
+While the improvements on InternVideo are less dramatic (perhaps because it is closer to the best-case performance, see Section~\ref{sec:understanding_failures}, they are still nontrivial, and give evidence for the effectiveness of our data.
+We find that LF-VILA10k responds more to finetuning, perhaps because it is open-domain and lacks the fine-grained difficulties of ActivityNet.

-Since part of our contribution is a data augmentation strategy, we also evaluate its performance by finetuning with different fractions of the original ActivityNet data in Figure~\ref{fig:semi}.
-We find that using 10k Words data consistently improves performance for all amounts of training data.